HavamalMomenty/suna2/docs/bugs_and_missing_features_workflow_builder.md

 4: Creating new workflows still does not work when having uploaded a file.
 The uploaded files dont show up again when inspecting the workflow.

-5: Dashboard:
-    Add a way to organize conversations.
-    1. Create a design doc describing how currently conversations are stored.
-        Create seperate sections for how conversations are implemented in the UI part (frontend) and how its stored in the database / backend.
-        Make sure to gain a proper overview of relevant files!

-    2. Create a new method of organizing conversations:
-        Properties of this organizing